poezio/poezio/doc/source/quickstart.rst

-After obtaining an account and setting the :term:`jid` config option to the right value, you should go through the configuration file to get an overview of the different configuration options available.
+After obtaining an account and setting the :term:`jid` config option to the right value, you should go through the configuration file to get an overview of the different :ref:`configuration options <config>` available.
+If you don’t set the value of the :term:`password` option, you will be prompted to enter it on startup.

 Joining rooms
 ~~~~~~~~~~~~~